Holymoorside and Walton: Walton

 In 1803 Walton was enclosed.
 By 1812 the estate was offered for sale, and among the items described in the sale catalogue were: Holymoorside Cotton Mill, the dam and adjacent fields.
 It is reported that the greater part of the estate was purchased by Sir Thomas Hunloke, of Wingerworth, and that he later resold the hall and surrounding land in 1821 to the Reverend Richard Turbutt, of Ogston Hall.
 Hunloke's estate sold off the remaining land at auction in 1920, this was developed into the present day Walton suburb.
 Walton Infant School was erected in 1896 to cater for 60 children.
-The chapel built in earlier medieval times was in ruins by the 19th ceentury, with little remaining.
+The chapel built in earlier medieval times was in ruins by the 19th century, with little remaining.
 Until this, Walton did not have its own place of worship and as a township, its parent house of religion was at Chesterfield.
 St Thomas's, serving Holymoorside, Walton and New Brampton was formed in 1832.
 Walton was separated out as a parish in 1837.
 Two cottages at the corner of Walton Back Lane and the Chesterfield – Matlock turnpike were converted to form a new ‘daughter’ Mission Church within the parish, opening in 1889, until 1918 when a new church, St John's was opened on the opposite corner of Walton Back Lane.
 The original ‘Cottage Church’ was eventually demolished for road widening in 1938.
 The early 1980s saw growth in Walton with new housing which meant the church was no longer big enough, a new build was commissioned and opened by the then Bishop of Derby in 1992.